 you’re doing your online research and you’re looking at GreatSchools and you’re looking at Niche, take all that with a grain of salt.
 You’re really going to want to probably spend more time actually doing some leg work and getting into the schools and getting more information rather than just reading data online.

-So, as a primer, at least, I hope that this was helpful to talk about the four main kinds of schools that are available in St. Louis City.
+So, as a primer, at least for all of your St Louis City School Options, I hope that this was helpful to talk about the four main kinds of schools that are available in St. Louis City.
 Please comment below, subscribe.
 Every week I’m going to put out a new video highlighting another school, and if there’s a school that you really want to know more

 information about, just get in touch with me.
 My contact information is below.
 You can call me, text me, email me anytime.
 And if I don’t know about it, I know that I have somebody that does within either my